switch263/BLBot/README.md

 Edit config.py to specify your weather API key and Discord bot token as appropriate before running bot.py directly.

+Cogs (plugins) live in cogs/ and can be added / extended easily.
+There is a pre-built function (reload) that will unload all running cogs and then parse all files in cogs/ to load any that still exist on disk back into memory.

 # Dockerfile